Those of us facing depression and anxiety naturally deal with more bad days than good.

 The more you practice and use them, the less likely it is that you will need them at all.

-No matter how rocky your conditions are, you can become unbreakable in spirit.
+No matter how rocky your conditions are, you can become unbreakable in spirit and mind.

 If you found any of these useful or have any tricks of your own, let us know in the comments below!